martin-stepwolf/pugstagram-svelte-sapper/README.md

 Finally run the server:

 ```
-npm run start
+npm run dev
 ```

 ## Deployment 📦

-In a production environment you just need run:
+In a production environment without backend you just need run:

 ```
-npm run build
+npm run export
 ```

+All the public files are located in \_\_sapper__/export.

 ## Authors